ThibaultBee/StreamPack/README.md

 # StreamPack: RTMP and [SRT](https://github.com/Haivision/srt) live streaming SDK for Android

-StreamPack is a modular live streaming library for Android focusing on audio/video quality and a great developer experience.
-It is designed to be used in live streaming apps and games.
+StreamPack is a modular live streaming library for Android made for both demanding video broadcasters and new video enthusiasts.

-Simplify your live streaming experience.
+It is designed to be used in live streaming and gaming apps.

 ## Setup